rapid7/insightconnect-plugins/plugins/whois/help.md

 block, or an autonomous system.

 # Key Features

 * Perform a WHOIS lookup for a provided IP address or domain to gain information on who is responsible for a domain or IP

 # Requirements

-* This plugin does not contain any requirements
+*This plugin does not contain any requirements.*

 # Supported Product Versions

-* 2023-10-31
+* 2024-04-26

 # Documentation